Click here to submit your water use report to the Association by March 1, 2026.

 Lease Program

-The application shall be filed with the Association and shall include the following
+Lease applications must be filed with the Association and include the following information:

-• The hydrologic unit designation of leased water
+• Hydrologic unit designation of the leased water

-• Calendar years that water is proposed to be leased
+• Calendar years for which the water is proposed to be leased

 • Aquifer unit (source of supply)

-• File numbers of all other water rights that authorize use of water from that point of diversion
+• File numbers of all other water rights authorizing use from the point of diversion

 Frequently Asked Questions